 Vice Adm.
-Architzel currently serves as commander, Naval Air Systems Command, headquartered in Patuxent River, Md.
+Architzel's last assignment was as commander, Naval Air Systems Command, headquartered in Patuxent River, Md.
 He assumed his duties in May 2010, after serving as the principal military deputy to the Assistant Secretary of the Navy (Research, Development, and Acquisition).

 Previous flag assignments included program executive officer for Aircraft Carriers; commander of Operational Test and Evaluation Force, Norfolk; commander, Navy Region Mid-Atlantic; commander, Naval Safety Center, Norfolk; commander, Iceland Defense Force; and commander, Fleet Air Keflavik.

 At sea, Architzel served as the executive officer, USS Dwight D. Eisenhower (CVN 69) and Pre-Commissioning Unit John C. Stennis (CVN 74).
 He served as the commanding officer, USS Guam (LPH 9); flagship for commander Amphibious Squadron (CPR) 2; and the sixth commanding officer of USS Theodore Roosevelt (CVN 71).

 A career naval aviator, Architzel has accumulated more than 5,000 flight hours, 4,300 of those hours in the S-3, and the remainder in some 30 other aircraft types in his role as a test pilot at Naval Air Station Patuxent River.
 He served in Sea Control Squadron (VS) 30, deploying aboard USS Forrestal (CV 59), and as maintenance officer in VS-28, deploying aboard USS Independence (CV 62).
 He later returned to VS-30 as the executive officer and subsequently as commanding officer.